aquasecurity/starboard-lens-extension/README.md

 ## Installation

-This guide shows how to install the extension either from from pre-built binary releases or source.
+This guide shows how to install the extension either from pre-built binary releases or source.

 ### Prerequisites